Privacy Statement

 Authorship Criteria

-Authorship should be limited to those who significantly contributed to the research and manuscript.
-Contributors who do not meet authorship criteria should be acknowledged appropriately.
+Authorship is limited to individuals who made a significant intellectual contribution to the research and manuscript preparation.
+Others who assisted but do not meet authorship criteria should be listed in the acknowledgments section.

 Conflict of Interest and Funding Disclosure